About the Don Rosick Graduate Student Grant-In-Aid Fund

 Program History

+The ASSC Graduate Student Grant-in-Aid Program funded its first award in 1992.
 Albert C. Goodyear initiated the ASSC Grant-in-Aid Program in the fall of 1991 by soliciting donations for redistribution to graduate students the following year.
-Al continued as the Grant-in-Aid Program Chair from 1991-1993 and was succeeded by Chris Judge who served as Chair from 1993-1998.
-Following Chris’s tenure D. Keith Stephenson served as the program Chair between 1998 and 2005, followed by Andrew Agha, who served as the Chair until 2010.
-As the Grant-in-Aid Program Co-Chairs since that time, we are proud to announce that the ASSC has awarded a collective amount of $27, 074.32 to twenty-eight students.
+Al continued as the Grant-in-Aid Program Chair from 1991-1993 and was succeeded by Chris Judge, who served as Chair from 1993-1998.
+Following Chris’s tenure, D. Keith Stephenson served as the program Chair between 1998 and 2005, followed by Andrew Agha, who served as the Chair until 2010.
+We are proud to announce that the ASSC has awarded a collective amount of over $27,000 to students since its establishment.

 About Don Rosick